FrankHB/YSLib/3rdparty/freetype/Readme.en-US.txt

  "src/sfnt/ttmtx.c".
 WARNING: The patched library has a bug of leaking TrueType font resource on releasing.
 Currently it is not planned to be solved by modifying source code of FreeType.
 See module "YSLib::Adaptor::Font" of YFramework for the client-side workaround.
-There is a known bug in build system of version 2.5.1 for Win32.
+There is a known bug in build system of version 2.5.1 and 2.5.2 for Win32.
 Make junction "builds/windows" back to "build/win32" as older versions to workaround.

 = DS
 Currently only building on Windows is supported.